 Of the mini-class servos in the CLHV family, the DS110CLHV is the fastest - 110 oz-in of torque and transiting a 60° arc in 0.035 seconds . . . this redefines fast!

 When is fast important?
 Maybe you're outfitting a 422 Q-40 or 426 Q500 pylon racer (because you're one of those God equipped with the superhuman reflexes).
-Since 110oz-in is probably twice as much the torque as you need, the reason to want this servo is it's über fast response means cutting inside a competitor at turn 1.
-If you're seeking an edge, you've just found one.
+Or you're Jonesing a gyro equipped 60" class 3D model for the ultimate in low level aerobatic capability.
+Sure, 110oz-in is probably twice as much torque as you need, but the reason you want this servo is for 60°/0.035 seconds.
+Beyond über fast, it delivers when cutting inside a competitor at turn 1, or for executing a waterfall down to 6" before powering out.
+If you're seeking an edge . . . you've just found one!

 Especially important for racing are servos built to an aerospace standard.
 For example, racing engines transmits power impulses throughout the air frame at 23K RPM.
 This intense vibration can kill servos.
 The DS110CLHV is tested to MIL-STANDARD 810G Test Method 514.6 (vibration), offering another edge hobby-grade servos can't deliver.
 How important is better vibration protection?
 Yeah, we think that way also.